MicrosoftDocs/cpp-docs/docs/dotnet/how-to-convert-system-string-to-wchar-t-star-or-char-star.md

 ms.date: "11/04/2016"
 ms.reviewer: ""
 ms.suite: ""
-ms.technology:
+ms.technology: ["cpp-windows"]
-  - "cpp-windows"
 ms.tgt_pltfrm: ""
 ms.topic: "get-started-article"
-dev_langs:
+dev_langs: ["C++"]
-  - "C++"
-helpviewer_keywords:
-  - "System::String, converting to char or wchar_t"
-  - "PtrToStringChars method"
-  - "System::String"
-  - "wchart type, converting System::String"
-  - "char data type, converting System::String to" ms.assetid: 385da01b-5649-4543-8076-e3e251243ff0
+helpviewer_keywords: ["System::String, converting to char or wchar_t", "PtrToStringChars method", "System::String", "wchart type, converting System::String", "char data type, converting System::String to"] ms.assetid: 385da01b-5649-4543-8076-e3e251243ff0
 caps.latest.revision: 11
 author: "mikeblome"
 ms.author: "mblome"
 manager: "ghogen"
-ms.workload:
+ms.workload: ["cplusplus", "dotnet"]
-  - "cplusplus"
-  - "dotnet"
 ---
 # How to: Convert System::String to wchar_t* or char*
 You can use `PtrToStringChars` in Vcclr.h to convert <xref:System.String> to native `wchar_t *` or `char *`.
 This always returns a wide Unicode string pointer because CLR strings are internally Unicode.
 You can then convert from wide as shown in the following example.